open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Append a new form_text_display item for the end-of-practice message

 After the practice phase, we want to inform the participant that the real experiment will begin.
 For this we need another `form_text_display`.
-Go back to the *experiment* `sequence`, select `form_text_display` in the item toolbar and drag/drop it below the `loop` item.
-If you accidentally placed it above the `loop`, you can easily adjust the order by dragging and dropping all items in the `sequence` until you are happy with it (We will get back to this in Step 12.)
+Go back to the *experiment* `sequence`, and drag a `form_text_display` from the item toolbar onto the `loop` item.
+The same pop-up menu will appear as before.
+This time, select 'Insert after loop'.
+(We will get back to this in Step 12.)

 <div class='info-box' markdown='1'>

-__Tip__ -- If you accidentally drop an item onto a `loop` in the overview area, you will change the `loop`'s item to run.
-But don't worry!
+__Tip__ -- Don't worry if you have accidentally changed a `loop`'s item to run.
 You can undo this easily by dragging the `loop`'s original item to run back to the `loop`, or by selecting the correct item to run from the drop-down box in the `loop` tab.

 </div>

 ### Append a new loop item, containing the previously created sequence, for the experimental phase

 We need a `loop` item for the experimental phase, just like for the practice phase.
-Therefore, select `loop` from the item toolbar menu and drag it into the *experiment* `sequence`.
+Therefore, drag a `loop` from the item toolbar menu onto *_form_text_display*.

-The newly created `loop` is empty, and should be filled with a `sequence`, just like before.
+The newly created `loop` (called *_loop*) is empty, and should be filled with a `sequence`, just like before.
 However, because the trials of the practice and experimental phase are identical, they can use the same `sequence`.
 Therefore, instead of dragging a new `sequence` from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).
-To do this, drag the previously created `sequence` onto the newly created `loop` (called *_loop*) while holding the `Ctrl` key pressed in the overview area (not the `sequence` tab).
+To do this, drag the previously created `sequence` from the overview area onto *_loop* while holding the `Ctrl` key pressed.
+In the pop-up menu that appears, select 'Set as item to run for _loop'.

 <div class='info-box' markdown='1'>